Skip to main content

 2. Users (managers/store teams) can have a SAML connection

-OPTION 1: SAML configuration is set for all users to login via SAML SSO only.
+SCENARIO 1: SAML configuration is set for all users to login via SAML SSO only.

 A Store Manager with SAML SSO enabled can login via SAML SSO and see a list of their SAML connected stores.